Parsl/parsl/docs/faq.rst

 can identify the IP address automatically on certain systems, it is safer to specify the address explicitly.

-To specify the address in the :class:`~parsl.config.Config`:
+To specify the address in the :class:`~parsl.config.Config` (note this is an example using the :class:`libsubmit.providers.cobalt.cobalt.Cobalt`; any other provider could be substituted below):

 .. code-block:: python